-The distinguished city of Budapest is known for many things; the grand Danube River that divides both Buda and Pest; the historical Castle Hill that majestically watches over the country’s capital; and Gundel, the city’s finest restaurant for over 120 years.
+The distinguished city of Budapest is known for many things; the grand Danube River that divides both Buda and Pes, the historical Castle Hill that majestically watches over the country’s capital, and Gundel- the city’s finest restaurant for over 120 years.

-After opening their doors in 1894, Gundel had been considered Budapest’s most elegant and gastronomic restaurants for many years.
-Although over the last century, Gundel had transitioned and changed ownerships several times after World War II, this fine establishment remained strong and evolved into the refined restaurant it is today.
+After opening their doors in 1894, Gundel had been considered Budapest’s most elegant and gastronomic restaurant for many years.
+Although over the last century Gundel had transitioned and changed ownerships several times after World War II, this fine establishment remained strong and evolved into the refined restaurant it is today.

 This classic Hungarian restaurant takes its name from ‘Károly Gundel’ who modernized the older provincial dishes into an elevated and enticing culinary affair.